 Local jurisdictions must update their plans every five years.
 As part of that process, the public has the opportunity to review the plan, offer input, and help shape the update.
 County emergency planners intend to present updated mitigation actions for the plan revision later this summer.

-For more information, to view the current plan, or offer comments in advance, please visit https://sussexcountyde.gov/all-hazard-mitigation-plan.
+For more information, to view the current plan, or offer comments in advance, please visit the All Hazard Mitigation Plan page.

 For questions, please contact EOC Director Joseph L. Thomas at (302) 855-7801.